zowe/docs-site/docs/user-guide/test-zen-doc_Sean.md

 Linux (debian-based) | .deb
 Linux (RedHat or SuSE-based) | .rpm

-After installation of the wizard, you can run the program to start your Zowe server installation process.
+After you complete the installation of the wizard, you can run the program to start your Zowe server installation process.

-# Installing Zowe
+# Installing Zowe installation wizard

 1. Select **New Zowe Installation**.